Cray-HPE/docs-csm/glossary.md

 (`ncn-mXXX`) or Kubernetes worker nodes (`ncn-wXXX`).
 The only type of management node which is excluded from this is the utility storage node (`ncn-sXXX`).

-## LiveCD

-The LiveCD has a complete bootable Linux operating system that can be run from a read-only CD or DVD, a writable USB flash drive, or a hard disk.
-It is used to bootstrap the installation process for CSM software.
-It contains the Pre-Install Toolkit (PIT).
-The node which boots from it during the install is known as the [PIT node](#pre-install-toolkit-pit).

 ## Management Cabinet

 At least one 19 inch IEA management cabinet is required for every HPE Cray EX system to